vdods/vorpy/README.md

     using very small timesteps (expected behavior is that the error is orders smaller, but what actually happens is that it's of the same order as say order=2).
 Examine why this is happening (perhaps published version of Tao paper is updated with correction).
+-   Create a [symplectic] integrator using the [Jacobi-Maupertuis principle](https://en.wikipedia.org/wiki/Maupertuis%27_principle).
+-   Move PendulumNd and KeplerNd from tests dir into vorpy and write tests to symbolically verify all the formulas are correct.
+The goal would be to create more of these to provide a whole family of dynamical systems that can be used and experimented with.

 # References